 Over the course of the year, you’ll have enjoyed a lower grocery budget as well as developed some hardcore skills to help you eat well no matter what’s going on with your bank account.

-Be sure to download your tracker with the full list of challenges if you haven’t already.
+Be sure to sign up for the GCE Gazette so you can get all the printables and the full list of challenges if you haven’t already.

 Remember, that I’m not the boss of you.

 You are.
 I’m just here to help.
 That said, I may offer some hard-hitting advice on the topic of saving money on groceries, making do, using up leftovers, and otherwise adulting in the kitchen. #justsaying

 You aren’t required to participate in every challenge (though I hope you will).
 These challenges cover the kitchen skills that I have used successfully over the last decade to get us out of debt and keep us out.